RMontesJ/tienda-online/README.md

 host: localhost,
 password: 1234.
 Go to SQL and execute the script of the database
-(the script of the database is in the proyect, in the folder BD, the file is called "app.sql").
+(the script of the database is in the proyect, in the folder BD, the file is called "tienda_online.sql").

 Then, put the folder proyect in C:/xampp/htdocs.
 Go to google chrome and search "127.0.0.1" and open the proyect, opening "index.php" file located in paginas/index.php.